embeddedartistry/libc/docs/CONTRIBUTING.md

 ## Community

-Anyone interested in active conversation regarding this project should [join the Embedded Artistry Slack team]https://join.slack.com/t/embeddedartistry/shared_invite/enQtMjgyNzI2MDY4NjkyLTcyZTk2OGZjZTk2MGY3NzMyNGM4NDg0ZjYyNzEyNDI1MzA1ZjYzNTc2Y2EzMzM5N2IyZmViYWFhMGRjZDM3Zjk)).
+Anyone interested in active conversation regarding this project should [join the Embedded Artistry community]https://embeddedartistry.com/community/embedded-artistry-oss/).

 You can also [reach out on Twitter: mbeddedartistry](https://twitter.com/mbeddedartistry/).